The Best 50 Things to Do in Edinburgh

 General admission is free; you only have to pay to enter the greenhouses, which costs 5.50 euros, and there, you can see more than 2000 types of plants from different parts of the world.

-23. Gallery of Modern Art (free admission)
+23. Gallery of Modern Art (Free Admission)

-24. Dean Village
+24. Dean Village in Edinburgh Scotland

 Dean Village is a very picturesque village bordering the River Leith; it was founded in the 12th century by the monks of Holyrood Abbey.